AviatrixSystems/Docs/HowTos/SAML_Integration_Azure_AD_IDP.rst

 Visit one of the following links based on your use case:

-  If integrating Azure AD IDP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
+  If integrating Azure AD IdP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
-  If integrating Azure AD IDP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_
+  If integrating Azure AD IdP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_

 Before configuring SAML integration between Aviatrix and Azure AD, make sure you have a valid Azure AD account with administrator access.